sporkful/musubi-iOS/README.md

 Musubi is a prototype iOS client for Spork, a full-stack project that enables Spotify users to version control playlists and collaborate using forks.

+Note that this particular prototype only offers the simplest possible merge conflict resolution strategy (choose one version to "keep" and optionally stash-commit the other).
+This means fork-based collaboration is unavailable in this prototype.
+Note that the underlying mechanisms for granular merging and collaboration have been [developed and mock-tested](https://github.com/sporkful/diffuse-swift) - the main remaining challenge is designing the three-pane UI given the smaller form factor of mobile devices.

 ## Usage

 ### Option 1 - Apple App Store.